freenet-public/jsom/README.md

 Works on arbitrary structures of Map<String, Object>, List<Object>, String, Number, Boolean, and null.
 Functional methods (forEach etc.) have been omitted in favor of Streams.
-You should not "store" Jsom instances.
-Use them as a temporary access layer.
 Object insertion methods always unwrap Jsom instances before inserting them.

 The only possible exceptions are ClassCastExceptions and